Struga: Demographics

-Until the last few decades of the 20th century Albanian Tosk, in particular the geographically central variety of the dialect dominated among speakers of Albanian in Struga.
-The local Romani population of Struga speaks and sings in the southern Tosk Albanian dialect, as does the local Turkish population.
+The Gheg and Tosk dialects of Albanian are both spoken by Albanians in Struga, with speakers historically divided in the settlement by the Black Drin.
+The Albanian spoken in Struga has been described as transitional between Central Gheg and Northern Tosk, with differences mainly in phonetics and morphology.
+Until the last few decades of the 20th century, Albanian Tosk, in particular the geographically central variety of the dialect, dominated among speakers of Albanian in Struga.
+The local Romani and Turkish populations of Struga have also been described as speaking and singing in the southern Tosk Albanian dialect.

+People

+Notable people from Struga include the Miladinov brothers, poets associated with the Macedonian and Bulgarian literary revival, and Ibrahim Temo, one of the founders of the Committee of Union and Progress.

 Culture

 Frescoes from the rock church in the monastery of Kalishta.

 Struga is also a place of important cultural significance in North Macedonia, as it is the birthplace of the poets Konstantin and Dimitar Miladinov.